anna-farino/RiskAi/replit.md

   - Risk scores calculated for identified cybersecurity articles
   - Metadata stored in existing `detectedKeywords` field (no schema changes)
   - Threat Tracker now filters to show only cybersecurity articles
+- **2.3 Storage Layer Update**: Modified storage to use global_articles table for global scraping
+  - Updated `createArticle` methods in both News Radar and Threat Tracker
+  - When userId is undefined (global scraping), articles insert into `global_articles` table
+  - When userId is provided (user-specific), articles still use legacy tables
+  - Proper type mapping ensures compatibility with existing code

 ### Phase 3: Query-time Filtering (Completed 2025-01-18)
 - **User Filtering**: Keywords and preferences applied when viewing articles, not during collection